PiXeL99-eng/Chat-app/README.md

 To see the app in action, check out the live demo [here](https://chat-app-flame-three.vercel.app/).

-The API and Socket Server is deployed on Render.
+The API and Socket Server are deployed on Render.
 The Frontend is deployed on Vercel.

 ## Features